 The Contractor shall indemnify, defend (with counsel satisfactory to the AOC), and save harmless the AOC and its officers, agents, and employees from any and all claims and losses, including attorney fees, accruing or resulting to any and all other contractors, Subcontractors, suppliers, and laborers, and any other person, firm, or corporation furnishing or supplying Work, services, supplies, or services in connection with the performance of this Agreement, and from any and all claims and losses, including attorney fees, accruing or resulting to any person, firm, or corporation who may be injured or damaged by the Contractor or its agents or employees in the performance of this Agreement.

-Limitation on AOC's Liability
+Limitation on AOC's Liability (*)

 The AOC will not be responsible for loss or damage to any non-AOC equipment or property arising from causes beyond the AOC's control.
 In any event, the AOC's responsibility for repairs and liability for damages or loss shall be limited to that made necessary by or resulting from the negligent acts or omissions of the AOC or its officers, employees, or agents.
 The AOC will not be liable for any charges incurred in connection with this Program, or any AOC activities, unless expressly provided for under this Agreement.